steadfastengineering/grokweb/README.md

 </div>

 ### TODOs:
-- Populate 'about' fragment with information.
-- Add a clear local content (for sign out) to action bar settings list.
 - Launch intent for internet browser for any links that are not root or valid grok links.
 - Add feature for uploading documents to grok.
 - Add feature to save images and things to local storage that are generated.